sohang05/Data-Analytics-Projects/README.md

 * Explore Projects: Start by browsing through my projects.
 Each project is accompanied by a detailed README providing context, methodology, and insights gained.

-* Review My Skills: Take a look at the list of skills I've acquired.
-I've included proficiency levels and relevant projects where these skills were applied.
+* Review My Skills: Take a look at the list of skills I've acquired while working on these projects.

-* Follow My Journey: Dive into my learning journey where I share resources, articles, and tutorials that have been instrumental in my development as a data analyst.
+* Follow My Journey: Dive into my learning journey where I share resources that have been instrumental in my development as a data analyst.

 ## Get in Touch
 I'm eager to connect with fellow data enthusiasts, professionals, and potential collaborators.
 Feel free to reach out to me through LinkedIn or :